Matt Stewart (American football)

-Matt Stewart (born August 31, 1979) is a former American football linebacker and long snapper.
-He was drafted by the Atlanta Falcons in the fourth round of the 2001 NFL Draft.
-He played college football at Vanderbilt.
+Matt Stewart (born August 31, 1979) is an American former professional football player who was a linebacker and long snapper in the National Football League (NFL).
+He was selected by the Atlanta Falcons in the fourth round of the 2001 NFL draft.
+He played college football for the Vanderbilt Commodores.

-Stewart has also been a member of the Cleveland Browns, Arizona Cardinals, Dallas Cowboys, and Pittsburgh Steelers.
+Stewart was also a member of the Cleveland Browns, Arizona Cardinals, Dallas Cowboys, and Pittsburgh Steelers.

-Early years
+Early life

-He was born in 1979 to Van and Mimi Stewart in Columbus, Ohio.
+Stewart was born in 1979 to Van and Mimi Stewart in Columbus, Ohio.
 He played for St. Francis DeSales High School.

 College career

 He totaled 269 tackles and 15 sacks in the 44 games he played in at Vanderbilt University.
 He earned a bachelor's degree in Mechanical Engineering.

 Professional career

 Atlanta Falcons

-Stewart was selected by the Atlanta Falcons in the fourth round (102nd overall) in the 2001 NFL Draft.
+Stewart was selected by the Atlanta Falcons in the fourth round (102nd overall) in the 2001 NFL draft.
 In his rookie season he played in 15 games and finished the season with 16 tackles.
 In the 2002 season, he played in all 16 games starting 13 of them, he finished the season with 87 tackles.